inquivesta/inquivestaXII/README.md

 # React + Vite

-# Website for Inquivesta XI
+# Website for Inquivesta XII

-This is the official website for Inquivesta XI
+This is the official website for Inquivesta XII

 ### Code Base